tamjd1/scheduling-algorithms/README.md

 If it is feasible, it will print a visualization of the schedule in the form of a timeline.

+**Note:** the visualization may not be perfect if there are too many tasks in the schedule of if the schedule timeline is too long.
+It should work fine with values in the double digits.
+The application also outputs the schedule in JSON format which can be used to view and verify bigger schedules if the visualization is off.
 ```bash
  | TASK SCHEDULE BASED ON RATE MONOTONIC ALGORITHM
  |01.02.02.03.01.NA.02.02.01.NA.03.NA.01.02.02.NA.01.NA.02.02